wulinan/learngit/readme.txt

-Git a version control system.
+Git a distributed version control system.
 Git is free software.